tatianegercina/FinTech/01-Lesson-Plans/13-NLP/3/Activities/14-Stu_Sentiment_Dashboard/README.md

 Save the DataFrame as a CSV file named `tone_data.csv` for further use on the dashboard creation.

-Create a radar chart like the one bellow using the `scatter_polar()` method from Plotly Express as follows:
+Create a radar chart like the one bellow using the `bar_polar()` method from Plotly Express as follows:

 * Use the `score` column for the `r` and `color` parameters.